pyscf/pyscf.github.io/source/theory/pbc/df.rst

 The energy cutoff estimation is briefly documented below.
-In the GDF method, we introduced a smooth Gaussian function :math:`g(\eta) = \frac{1}{N} r^l e^{-\eta r^2}` to compensate the long range Coulomb potential of the auxiliary Gaussian basis.
+In the GDF method, we introduced a smooth Gaussian function :math:`g(\eta) = \frac{1}{N} r^l e^{-\eta r^2}` to screen the long range Coulomb potential of the auxiliary Gaussian basis.
 The Coulomb interaction between the smooth auxiliary Gaussian and the rest other auxiliary Gaussian basis or two-center Gaussian product is calculated in the reciprocal space.